-Word 2013’s ‘Pickup where you left off’ is different from the Shift+F5 shortcut.
+Microsoft Word’s ‘Pickup where you left off’ or ‘Welcome back’ message is different from the Shift+F5 shortcut.

 GoBack or Shift + F5 has been around for many versions of Word.
 Shift + F5 takes you back to the last three edit points (as opposed to reading locations) in the document.
 It doesn’t just work when you open the document, but anytime the document is opened.

 It works by dropping some usually hidden (but documented) bookmarks into the document.
 Bookmarks PrevSel1 and PrevSel2 are quietly added to the document as you make changes.
 Shift + F5 moves you between those bookmarks and the current edit location.
 It’s simple, well documented and available to VBA programmers.

 ‘Pickup where you left off’ was new in Word 2013.
 It offers to take you to the last place you were reading in the document when last opened, but only for a few seconds before the little flag disappears.
 It’s quite limited, mostly undocumented and not available to VBA programmers.